 Oral Roberts University (ORU) has maintained a fitness component as a part of their unique Whole Person Education since the University opened in 1965.
 In past years, students were required to manually log aerobics points in a fitness journal as a part of this fitness program.
-Through the innovations of Brightspace™ (D2L) and advancements in wearable technology, all incoming students will be tracking aerobics points and fitness through Fitbit™ wearable watches.
+Through the innovations of Brightspace™ (D2L) and advancements in wearable technology, all incoming students will have the option of tracking aerobics points and fitness through Fitbit™ wearable watches.

 “ORU offers one of the most unique educational approaches in the world by focusing on the Whole Person – mind, body and spirit,” said ORU President William M. Wilson.
 “The marriage of new technology with our physical fitness requirements is something that sets ORU apart.
 In fact, when we began this innovative program in the fall of 2015, we were the first university in the world to offer this unique approach to a fitness program.”

-While Fitbit fitness tracking is required for all incoming students, ORU has opened the program up to all students.
 Those who choose to utilize Fitbits will reap the benefits of a more convenient fitness tracking system.
 The Fitbit trackers will feed into the D2L gradebook, automatically logging aerobics points.
-The on campus bookstore has sold more than 550 of the wearable watches with more being purchased through other retailers.
+The on campus bookstore has sold more than 550 of the wearable watches.

 “ORU is dedicated to creating innovative academic solutions for our global student population,” said ORU Provost Kathaleen Reid-Martinez.
 “We are excited to offer this cutting-edge technology that will enhance our on-campus student’s experience and increase the convenience of our fitness programs.”